OCLC-Developer-Network/devconnect_2018_wikibase/README.md

-OCLC Developer Network Webinar, 16 October 2018
+# OCLC Developer Network Webinar, 16 October 2018

-Using Wikibase as a platform for library linked data management and discovery
+## Using Wikibase as a platform for library linked data management and discovery

-Demonstration notes
+## Demonstration notes

 These notes describe the steps for installing Wikibase and Pywikibot and an Amazon Elastic Compute Cloud (EC2) virtual machine, running an image of the Amazon Linux system, and batch loading some sample data.

-Create an AWS EC2 instance:
+### Create an AWS EC2 instance

 •	Use this image: Amazon Linux AMI 2018.03.0 (HVM), SSD Volume Type - ami-0b59bfac6be064b78.
 •	Configure it as a “t2.large” instance (to get sufficient memory for Wikibase and the Query engine), with the default 8GB of storage (which should be plenty until working with larger datasets)